 By Chris treggE Administrator From: Madison, WI Mar 26, 2009 rating: V87B

 Foot chip is still there and fully functional.
 I am ready for the lynch mob, but IMHO the heel hook method is harder.
-I did the "just jump Nic" method today, only I went up to break with right hand instead of left (right hand is right there and I really really did not want to let go with my left hand) and it felt pretty reasonable.
+I did the "just jump Nic" method today, only I went up to break with right hand instead of left and it felt pretty reasonable.
 The jump method is perhaps more committing but the move felt easier.
-I wouldn't know V8 if it bit me in the ass, so I don't know what the rating should be, but heel hook felt harder.
+I wouldn't know V8 if it bit me in the ass, but heel hook felt harder.
 An awesome problem and I simply love it every time I pad it, chalk up, take a deep breath, and step up.
 Simply no other problem like it.
-Thanks to the Milwaukee crew for the extra pads and inspiration.
+Thanks to the Milwaukee crew for the extra pads.

 I agree with the last bit..
 Jumping= way easier than heal hook.